Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Sparse Sampling in -norm Reproducing Kernel Banach Spaces

 Recently, the sparse sampling inspires the numerical practical developments (see \cite{DonohoElad2003,CandesRombergTao2006,BrucksteinDonohoElad2009}).
-Now we review some fast algorithms to solve the sparse regularization~\eqref{eq:svm-sparse-main} in compressed sensing and image processing. \begin{itemize} \item A simple strategy to attack the minimization~\eqref{eq:svm-sparse-main} is the \emph{iteratively reweighted least squares algorithms} (IRLS) in~\cite{Karlovitz1970,RaoDelgado1999,RaoEnganCotterPalmerDelgado2003}.
+Now we review some fast algorithms which solve the sparse regularization~\eqref{eq:svm-sparse-main} in compressed sensing and large-scale computation. \begin{itemize} \item A simple strategy to attack the minimization problem~\eqref{eq:svm-sparse-main} is the \emph{iteratively reweighted least squares algorithms} (IRLS) in~\cite{Karlovitz1970,RaoDelgado1999,RaoEnganCotterPalmerDelgado2003}.
 The key technique of IRLS is that the $\lone$-norm is viewed as an adaptively weighted version of the squared $\ltwo$-norm.
 The main iterative steps of the IRLS include regularized least squares -- weight update. \item But the IRLS may lose much of its appeal when facing the large-scale problems.
 An alternative method is the \emph{iterative shrinkage-thresholding algorithms} (ISTA) in~\cite{ChambolleDeVoreLeeLucier1998,FigueiredoNowak2003,DaubechiesDefriseMol2004}.
 The primary idea of ISTA is that the updated entries are evaluated by the shrinkage operator at the preliminary entries.
-In the optimization literature, the ISTA can be traced back to the proximal forward-backward iterative schemes similar as the splitting methods (see~\cite{BruckRonald1997,Passty1979}).
+In the optimization literature, the ISTA can be traced back to the proximal forward-backward iterative schemes similar to the splitting methods (see~\cite{BruckRonald1997,Passty1979}).
 The general iterative steps of the ISTA include back projection -- shrinkage -- line search -- solution and residual update.
 The ISTA is simple to implement and the ISTA is particularly useful in the large-scale problems, for example, the big size of $X$.
-Moreover, there are many other methods to accelerate the ISTA, for instances, the two-step iterative shrinkage-thresholding algorithm (TwIST) in \cite{BioucasFigueiredo2007} and the fast iterative shrinkage-thresholding algorithm (FISTA) in \cite{BeckTeboulle2009}. \item The recent paper~\cite{MicchelliShenXu2011} provides a novel framework of the \emph{proximity algorithm} to study with the total variation model for image denoising.
-The main point is that the explicit a proximity operator can be constructed by the fixed-point methodology.
+Moreover, there are many other methods to accelerate the ISTA, for example, the two-step iterative shrinkage-thresholding algorithm (TwIST) in \cite{BioucasFigueiredo2007} and the fast iterative shrinkage-thresholding algorithm (FISTA) in \cite{BeckTeboulle2009}. \item Recent papers~\cite{MicchelliShenXu2011,LiMicchelliShenXu2012,MicchelliShenXuZeng2013,LiShenXuZhang2015} provide a novel framework of the \emph{proximity algorithm} to study the total variation model.
+The main point is that a proximity operator can be constructed by the fixed-point methodology.
 This leads to develop efficient numerical algorithms via various fixed-point iterations.
-The key steps of the proximity algorithm include proximity subgradient -- fixed-point update. \end{itemize}
+The key steps of the proximity algorithm include proximity subgradient -- fixed-point update.
+Paper~\cite{ParikhBoyd2014} introduces a library of implementations of proximity operators to present the efficient evaluations of the smooth and nonsmooth optimization problems including parallel and distributed algorithms.
+Therefore, the fixed-point iterations can accelerate computational processes of support vector machines in $p$-norm RKBSs by the proximity methods. \end{itemize}